When using Exclaimer, all emails with a signature applied are converted to HTML format.

 You can change this using the Font Size drop-down arrow.

 Dark mode is an accessibility setting that changes the color scheme of an interface, minimizing the amount of blue light to enhance readability and reduce eyestrain.
-This is great for anyone who is light sensitive and works late hours.

 For more information, see How does dark mode affect email signatures?